cerndb/wls-cern-sso/WlsAttributeNameMapper/README.md

 You will need to add the [wls-api.jar](http://docs.oracle.com/middleware/1212/wls/NOTES/index.html#CJAEGAAB) to your **classpath**.

 The library is packaged as a **.jar**.
-You can use the [ant target](https://ant.apache.org/manual/targets.html) of the [build.xml](https://github.com/cerndb/wls-cern-sso/blob/master/WlsAttributeNameMapper/build.xml)
+You can use the [ant target](https://ant.apache.org/manual/targets.html) of the [build.xml](https://github.com/cerndb/wls-cern-sso/blob/master/WlsAttributeNameMapper/build.xml).
+Remember to update the **classpath** [fileset](https://ant.apache.org/manual/Types/fileset.html) of the compile target with above jar.

 ## Installation